Auburn vs. Iowa Predictions & Picks - NCAA Tournament First Round

 Auburn vs. Iowa Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Thursday's contest between the Auburn Tigers (20-12) and the Iowa Hawkeyes (19-13) at Legacy Arena at BJCC has a good chance to be a tight matchup, as our computer prediction projects a final score of 74-73, with Auburn coming out on top.
-Tipoff is at 6:50 PM ET on March 16.
+Thursday's contest at Legacy Arena at BJCC has the Auburn Tigers (20-12) squaring off against the Iowa Hawkeyes (19-13) at 6:50 PM ET (on March 16).
+Our computer prediction projects a close 74-73 win for Auburn, so expect a tight matchup.

-According to our computer prediction, Auburn should cover the spread, which is listed at 1.5.
-The two teams are projected to fall short of the 151.5 over/under.
+Based on our computer prediction, Auburn is projected to cover the point spread (1.5) versus Iowa.
+The two teams are expected to come in below the 151.5 over/under.

 Auburn vs. Iowa Game Info & Odds